 There are many kinds of Chocolate Cake, but people are most familiar with the traditional two-layer cake like this Chocolate Mayonnaise Cake.
 Mayonnaise is made up primarily of oil and egg yolks, so it serves as the perfect substitute for those ingredients in chocolate cake!
 It gives chocolate cake a moist, rich texture without changing the flavor.
-Watch the video in the recipe card at the end of this post to see how to make this recipe.
+Watch the video in this post to see how to make this recipe.

 January 27th is National Chocolate Cake Day!
 Celebrate by eating chocolate cake, baking your own cake (like this Chocolate Mayonnaise Cake) or visiting a bakery to sample cake.
 It seems like we just had Pie Day where I shared a fabulous Lemon Chess Pie with you.
 Now it’s time to share your chocolate cake experience on social media by using the hashtags #nationalchocolatecakeday and #recipesforholidays.

 There are a million ways to make a chocolate cake, and everyone has their favorite recipe.
 But I think everyone will agree that the best chocolate cake is one that is rich in flavor, super moist and goes perfectly with a tall glass of cold milk.
 That’s what you’ll find in this Chocolate Mayonnaise Cake recipe!